Yu Yuan Old Street

 The Peace Hotel

-- Passing through the grand lobby with gleaming marble floors is the dimly lit Jazz Bar, providing entertaining jazz bands from around the world to guests since the 1930’s.
+- Through the grand lobby with gleaming marble floors is the dimly lit Jazz Bar, providing entertaining jazz bands from around the world to guests since the 1930’s.
 In the front of the hotel is the bustling Jasmine Lounge serving high tea and freshly baked French pastries.

 - The Bund is a popular location for wedding photos.
 Bridesmaids commonly wear full length red dresses, representing good luck to the new bride and groom.
 Surprisingly, this bride wears a Western style wedding gown.